-Modified Training Level-Participate in a standard or modified Dressage rally at the competition level and earn a minimum score of 55% on Test 2.

-- Training Level-Complete a standard Dressage rally at the competition level and earn a minimum score of 60% on Test 3. - Modified First Level and Up-Participate in a standard or modified Dressage rally at the competition level and earn a minimum score of 55% on Test 2. - First Level and Up-Complete a standard Dressage rally at the competition level and earn a minimum score of 60% on Test 3.
+- Modified Training Level-Participate in a standard or modified Dressage rally at the competition level and earn a minimum score of 55% on Test 2. - Training Level-Complete a standard Dressage rally at the competition level, earn a minimum score of 60% on Test 3, and ride a musical freestyle. - Modified First Level and Up-Participate in a standard or modified Dressage rally at the competition level and earn a minimum score of 55% on Test 2. - First Level and Up-Complete a standard Dressage rally at the competition level, earn a minimum score of 60% on Test 3, and ride a musical freestyle.